Non-simple polyominoes of K\H{o}nig type and their canonical module: Krull dimension of closed path polyominoes

-\begin{defn}\rm A polyomino $\cR$ is called \textit{$\Gamma$-path} with middle cell $D$ and hooking vertex $w$ if it consists of an horizontal maximal block $\cB_1=[C_1,B_1]$ of rank greater than three, a vertical maximal block $\cB_2=[B_2,C_2]$ of rank greater than three and a cell $D$ not belonging to $\cB_{1}\cup\cB_2$, with $V(\cB_1)\cap V(\cB_2)=\{w\}$ where $w$ is the upper left corner of $D$.
+\begin{defn}\rm A polyomino $\cR$ is called \textit{$\Gamma$-path} with middle cell $D$ and hooking vertex $w$ if it consists of a maximal horizontal block $\cB_1=[C_1,B_1]$ of rank greater than three and a maximal vertical block $\cB_2=[B_2,C_2]$ of rank greater than three such that there is a cell $D$ not belonging to $\cB_{1}\cup\cB_2$ and $V(\cB_1)\cap V(\cB_2)=\{w\}$ where $w$ is the upper left corner of $D$.
 This is illustrated in Figure~ \ref{Figure:configurations of W-paths} (A).
 With reference to Figure \ref{Figure:configurations of W-paths}, we define $\tau$-paths, $W$-paths and $\zeta$-paths in a similar way.

-Moreover, we say that a pair $(\cF,\cG)$ of the previous polyominoes is \textit{compatible} if $\cF$ is a $\Gamma$-path ($\tau$-path or $W$-path or $\zeta$-path) and $\cG$ is one of the other paths.
+Moreover, we say that a pair $(\cF,\cG)$ of the previous polyominoes is \textit{compatible} if $\cF$ is a $\Gamma$-path ($\tau$-path or $W$-path or $\zeta$-path) and $\cG$ is one of the other paths. \end{defn}

+\begin{defn}\rm A polyomino $\cS$ is called a \textit{LU-skew path} with hooking vertices $a,b$ if it is made up of two maximal blocks $\cB_1=[C_1,D_1]$ and $\cB_2=[C_2,D_2]$, both of them having rank greater than three, with $V(\cB_1)\cap V(\cB_2)=\{a,b\}$ where $a,b$ are the left and right upper corners of $D_1$, respectively.
+For instance, see Figure~\ref{Figure:configurations of Skew} (A).
+With reference to Figure~\ref{Figure:configurations of Skew}, we can define $LD$-skew, $DU$-skew and $UD$-skew paths in a similar way.

 \end{defn}